 Super quick to charge

-Gtech says the AirRAM is takes just four hours to charge, which is very impressive compared to other stick vacuums we've tried out.
+Gtech says the AirRam is takes just four hours to charge, which is very impressive compared to other cordless vacuum cleaners we’ve tried out.
 These typically took between 16 and 24 hours, and lasted about half as long.

-Which? vacuum expert Adrian Porter said: 'Gtech's claim that the AirRAM will save you £252 over five years is based on the assumption that you vacuum for three hours a week, every week.
-This seems to be towards the high-end of the scale.
-However, we are looking forward to trying out the AirRAM to see how well it cleans and how well the compression technology works.'
+Which? vacuum expert Matt Knight said: ‘Gtech’s claim that the AirRam will save you £252 over five years is based on the assumption that you vacuum for three hours a week, every week.
+This seems to be towards the high-end of the scale, as a survey of Which? members shows that on average people take 37 minutes to vacuum their entire home’.